Rohit-Yadav-47/Kynnovate/README.md

 [Video Link](https://drive.google.com/file/d/1hyWuf2ekvkhGZ2wWq8WNPudvxb57DmBU/view?usp=drive_link)

 Welcome to **Event HUB**, an innovative platform designed to revolutionize the way you discover, manage, and engage with events.
-Leveraging cutting-edge technologies and a user-centric design, Kynnovate provides a seamless experience for both event organizers and attendees.
-Whether you're looking to host a virtual conference, attend a local meetup, or connect with like-minded individuals, Kynnovate has you covered.
+Leveraging cutting-edge technologies and a user-centric design, Event Hub provides a seamless experience for both event organizers and attendees.
+Whether you're looking to host a virtual conference, attend a local meetup, or connect with like-minded individuals, Event Hub has you covered.

 ---